Guido Shares Italy's Best Kept Secrets...

-Guido and his wife Federica are our best friends in Italy.
-Guido in particular has travelled up and down Italy and really knows the place inside out.
-Over the years he has introduced me to many of Italy's best kept secrets.
+Guido and his wife, Federica, are our best friends in Italy.
+Guido in particular has traveled up and down Italy for work and pleasure and really knows the place inside out.
+Over the years he has introduced me to many of Italy's best-kept secrets.

-It won't cost you an arm and a leg either - around 25 Euros a head including wine.
-Few restaurants are more genuinely Piemontese than this and I'd prefer it to any Michelin starred restaurant thank you very much."
+It won't cost you an arm and a leg either—around 35 euros a head, including wine.
+Few restaurants are more genuinely Piemontese than this, and I'd prefer it to any Michelin-starred restaurant, thank you very much."

-For anyone thinking of visiting Umbria, one of Italy's most wonderful regions, Guido has a little advice to share:
+For anyone thinking of visiting Umbria (click for my guide to Umbria), one of Italy's most wonderful regions, Guido has a little advice to share:

 "The oldest continuous settlement in all of Europe, or so I'm told.

-Being in Matera feels as if you have wandered into a bible setting, a nativity play.
-You almost want to pinch yourself, just to make sure that it isn't just a wonderful dream.
+Being in Matera feels as if you have wandered into a Bible setting, a nativity play.
+You almost want to pinch yourself just to make sure that it isn't just a wonderful dream.
+The history and story behind this town is a must-read.

-Yes, Rome, Venice, Florence are must-see destinations and this is right up there with them.
+Yes, Rome, Venice, and Florence are must-see destinations, and this is right up there with them.
 You MUST see Matera.

 Hewn from the rock, the hotel is essential to understanding and really experiencing the city.